rankutah/blog/sites/rank-utah/content/locations/custom-website-design-utah.md

 ## Ready To Get Started
 ![Benjamin Awerkamp – Utah Website Designer](/media/utah-seo-specialist-web-design-expert-profile-picture.jpg)
 {.w-40 .mb-4}
-I was born in St. George, Utah and now live in Orem with my wife and three daughters.
-I love partnering with business owners—building fast custom websites that turn visits into calls, bookings, and messages.
+I enjoy running, audiobooks, and all things tech.
+After growing up in St. George and living in various parts of the state, I now live in Orem with my wife and three daughters.
+I graduated from Southern Virginia University in Business and I did my masters at the University of Utah in Software Development.
+I love partnering with business owners and building fast custom websites that turn visits into calls, bookings, and messages.

 Share a bit about your business and goals.
-I’ll reply personally.

 {{< contact-form
   id="contact1"